 [Circuit: Circuit of the Americas]

 One of the prettiest venues on the MotoAmerica schedule, Virginia International Raceway is the third round of the national series.
 This event will provide two full days of competition on the challenging 13-turn North Course.
 VIR offers unique overnight rooming options at the racetrack.
 Spectators, riders, and teams can choose to stay at the Lodge, Pit Lane Rooms, or The Villas at South Bend.

 [Circuit: Virginia International Raceway]

 4. Dunlop Championship at Road America

 Elkhart Lake, Wisconsin

 Known as the “Four Miles of Fun,” Road America is the longest track on the MotoAmerica calendar.
 The signature feature for this fast, flowing circuit is the run up the hill past start/finish.
-This year, the MotoAmerica weekend will once again feature two days of racing across five classes, including the popular spec series, the KTM RC Cup.
+The MotoAmerica weekend will once again feature two days of racing.
 Road America offers many overnight camping possibilities, as well as excellent food, entertainment, and lodging in the nearby resort town of Elkhart Lake.